Akela-Plugins/Akela/docs/_plugins/00-home.md

 configuration for the plugin.
 For some, including the header is enough in itself.
 This is well documented for each plugin, of course.

-The easiest way to use the libraries is via the [Arduino IDE][arduino:ide], but we need to make the libraries available to the IDE first.
+The easiest way to use the libraries is via the [Arduino IDE][arduino:ide], of which we require at least version **1.6.7**.
+If working under Debian, Ubuntu, or a derivative of either, keep in mind that the Arduino package they ship with is ancient.
+In almost all cases, it is highly recommended to download the IDE from their website, and use the latest version.

+But the IDE itself is not enough, we need to make the libraries available to it too.
 To do this from scratch, we will see an example that clones the Akela project, and sets it up for use with the Arduino IDE.
 The example assumes that our Sketchbook location is set to `~/Arduino`.

  [arduino:ide]: https://www.arduino.cc/en/Main/Software